hjuntan/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **When using the `schedule` command**, the command does not check for the validity of the date entered.
 Hence, it is important to ensure that the date entered is valid.
 3. **When using the `schedule` command**, the command does not check if the valid date entered is in the future.
 Hence, it is important to ensure that the date entered is in the future.
+4. **When using the `edit` command**, the command does not check for the validity of the domain name of the email entered.
+Hence, it is important to ensure that a valid domain name is entered.
 4. **When using the `group` command with a very long group name**, the group name may be hidden from view.
 The remedy is to resize the window to view the full group name.
 5. **When adding/editing a person's email address with a very long email address**, the email address may be hidden from view.
 The remedy is to resize the window to view the full email address.
 6. **When resizing the window to a smaller size**, the GUI may not fully display the person's information; for example: name, tag, remark.
 The remedy is to resize the window to a larger size to view all the information.